atesalmon/codeacademyjava1justingame/README.md

 # codeacademyjava1justingame
 Justin bieber game you make at code academy with java.

-// Check if the user is ready to play! confirm("I am ready to play!") var age = prompt ("What's your age");
+confirm("I am ready to play!") var age = prompt ("What's your age");
 if ( age < 13){